Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 ### Create the deploy Terraform approval workflow
 You can use an approval workflow to generate the Terraform plan and have it approved.
 The approval workflow definition provided with this scenario will download the Terraform configuration through http from version control or an s3 bucket.

-See [Exporting and Importing Workflow Definitions](https://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) for more information about how to import workflow definitions.
+See [Exporting and Importing Workflow Definitions](https://docs.embotics.com/commander/exporting-and-importing-workflows.htm) for more information about how to import workflow definitions.

 **Note:** The provided approval workflow definition has steps that require credentials.
-After you import this workflow definition, you must edit the workflow definition in a text editor to use the appropriate credentials that have been added to vCommander.
-For information on how to add credentials to vCommander, see [Adding Username/password credentials](https://docs.embotics.com/vCommander/credentials.htm#Adding).
+After you import this workflow definition, you must edit the workflow definition in a text editor to use the appropriate credentials that have been added to Commander.
+For information on how to add credentials to Commander, see [Adding Username/password credentials](https://docs.embotics.com/commander/credentials.htm#Adding).

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the Scenarios repository.
-1. In vCommander, go to **Configuration > Service Request Configuration > Approval Workflows** and click **Import**.
+1. In Commander, go to **Configuration > Service Request Configuration > Approval Workflows** and click **Import**.
 1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-Embedded-Terraform-Configurations` directory, select the `terraform-from-url-approval-workflow` .yaml or .json file, and click **Open**.

-   vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
+   Commander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 1. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.
 1. Select the `Terraform from URL Approval` workflow from the list of approval workflows and click **Edit**.
 1. In the Approval and Pre-Provisioning Workflow Configuration dialog, go to the **Steps** page and customize the step details as required for your Terraform environment and deployment destination.